Chesterton High School: Arts

 Chesterton High School offers a number of programs in the visual and performing arts.

 Marching band

 The Trojan Guard is the school's marching band.
 They won the Marching Bands of America Grand National Championships in 1981.
 The Trojan Guard has also won the Indiana marching band state championship in 2013 and 2015 Class A State Championship Title.

 WDSO

 WDSO 88.3 is a radio station located at Chesterton High School, with its transmitter located at Chesterton Middle School.
 WDSO is a non-profit high school station.
+They air most Chesterton home football games with student commentators and some basketball and baseball.
+Students will also do bottom-of-the-hour news and weather updates with news stories given by Network Indiana.

+WDSO celebrated their 50th anniversary in 2026.